Kendra Scott's Find Your Treasure Sale: Save 20% Sitewide

-Kendra Scott's Find Your Treasure Sale: Save 20% Sitewide for Labor Day
+Last Chance to Save 20% Sitewide at Kendra Scott's Labor Day Sale

-This Labor Day weekend, don't miss your chance at major savings on gorgeous jewelry from Kendra Scott's Star- Find Your Treasure Sale!
+Labor Day weekend winding down and so are the sales!
+This is your last chance at major savings on gorgeous jewelry from Kendra Scott's Star- Find Your Treasure Sale!
 Kendra Scott is one of the go-to jewelry brands we look to for beautiful designs that are on-trend and timeless.
 This weekend, she's offering 20% off jewelry sitewide through September 6, no promo code needed.
 The Austin-based line has a ton of options that won't break the bank, but if you're looking to splurge on a diamond piece, they have that too!

 Entrepreneur Kendra Scott started her company in a spare bedroom of her home in 2002; her jewelry is now sold in stores like Nordstrom, Neiman Marcus and Bloomingdale's.
 The Austin-based company is known for designing earrings, necklaces, rings and home goods that range from dainty to high impact.
 Famous fans include Eva Longoria, Brooklyn Decker, Sofia Vergara and Hilary Duff.